 This function is located right below the Contacts button, underneath the Phone Logs bar.

 According to the live demo, the Internet History feature should display the links visited and time stamps, the bookmarks, and the analytics.
-However, upon testing, I found that XNSPY could also not retrieve this information from the target device.
+However, upon testing, I found that XNSPY could also not retrieve this information from the monitored device.

 Knowing someone’s schedule can be beneficial in a lot of ways.
 If you’re an employer, you can immediately see whether an employee will be available on a specific day just by looking at their schedule.